• Truth matters

 Happiness matters

-We understand a fundamental truth that is too easily and too often forgotten: man was not created for career and college; he was created for happiness.
+We understand a fundamental truth that is too easily and too often forgotten: people were not created for career and college; we were created for happiness.

 THE UNCOMMON CORE OF A SAINT MARY’S EDUCATION